slimphp/Slim-Flash/README.md

 > Please note that a message could be a string, object or array.
 Please check what your storage can handle.

+### Using with Twig-View

+If you use [Twig-View](https://github.com/slimphp/Twig-View), then [slim-twig-flash](https://github.com/kanellov/slim-twig-flash) may be a useful integration package.

 ## Testing

 ``` bash